credativ/omdb-postgresql/README.md

 This database contains CSV data downloaded from http://www.omdb.org/content/Help:DataDownload, imported into a normalized PostgreSQL database schema.
 The data is basically unmodified, except for the removal of entries that would violate foreign key constraints.
+The database import script also removes some adult movies.

+The database schema is intentionally not optimized (no indexes besides primary keys) in order to serve as a playground for database optimization.

-This CGI script is developed independently from omdb, and licensed under the GNU GPL, version 2 or later.
+This CGI script is developed by credativ, independently from omdb, and licensed under the GNU GPL, version 2 or later.